talaugust/talaugust.github.io/_pages/lab.md

 ## Students

-I work with a wonderful set of students at UIUC, and beyond.
+I work with a wonderful set of students at UIUC and beyond.

 <div class="lab">